 The Property Tax Code prescribes "qualified open space land" as being property to be appraised for tax purposes at a productivity value, while also recording market value in the appraisal records.
 Qualified open-space land is defined as land currently devoted principally to agricultural use to the degree of intensity generally accepted in the area and that has been devoted principally to agricultural use for a specified period of time.
 This productivity value is based on the land's capacity to produce agricultural products.
-Property gualifying for agricultural appraisal will have a reduction in taxes, based on the difference in agricultural appraisal and the market value of the property.
+Property qualifying for agricultural appraisal will have a reduction in taxes based on the difference in agricultural appraisal and the market value of the property.
 Property taxes are deferred until a change of use of the property occurs.
-At the time of use change the taxes are recaptured for up to five previous years, based on the difference in what was paid on the agricultural appraisal and what would have been paid on the market value of Procedures setting forth this method of appraisal are developed and the property. distributed by the State Comptroller's Office.
+At the time of use change, the taxes are recaptured for up to five previous years, based on the difference in what was paid on the agricultural appraisal and what would have been paid on the market value of the property.
+If a property received an agricultural appraisal during the current year of use of change, the property is back assessed for the difference between the property's certified market value and the agricultural use value for the current year in which the use changed.
+Procedures setting forth this method of appraisal are developed and distributed by the State Comptroller's Office via the manual titled The Appraisal of Agricultural Land.
 An application must be filed with the Chief Appraiser before the land is considered for agricultural valuation.
 The deadline for filing a timely application is before May 1.
 Late agricultural valuation applications may be filed up to the time the appraisal roll is certified.
 After an application is filed, the property is inspected to determine its qualification.